Goong Ob Woonsen

 - 01

-Place the dried noodles in a large bowl, cover with room-temperature water, and soak for 10 to 15 minutes until pliable.
-Drain well and snip them in half with kitchen shears so they are easier to serve.
+Place the dried glass noodles in a large mixing bowl and cover them with water.
+Let them soak for 10 to 15 minutes until pliable but slightly firm, then drain well and snip in half with kitchen shears.

 - 02